-However, as Laos is a developing country where public transport is neither comprehensive nor convenient and sometimes nonexistent, there are not always many choices.
-You just have to settle for whatever type of bus is available.
+"As public transport in Laos is neither comprehensive nor convenient and sometimes nonexistent, there are not always many choices.
+You may just have to settle for whatever available".

 Getting into Laos by bus from its neighbour countries Thailand, Cambodia, Vietnam and China (not Myanmar at present) is fairly easy and cheap.

 The buses used for long journeys such as Laos - Thailand buses are better, cleaner, and a lot more comfortable than those used for local commuting.

 However, for some routes such as Vientiane - Hanoi and Vientiane - Kunming the journey takes a very long time.
 A seem-to-be comfortable seat at the beginning might become a tough and uncomfortable one after hours of sitting.